Board of Directors

 Theaster Gates

 Drawing on his interest and training in urban planning and preservation, Theaster redeems spaces that have been left behind.
-Known for his recirculation of art-world capital, he creates work that focuses on the possibility of the “life within things.”
+Known for his recirculation of art-world capital, he creates work that focuses on the possibility of the “spirit within things.”
 In all aspects of his work, he contends with the notion of Black space as a formal exercise.

 Board Member